strapi/strapi/docs/3.x.x/guides/deployment.md

 ```
 :::

 Your local development environment is now set-up and configured to work with Heroku.
-You have a new Strapi and a new Heroku app ready to be configured to work with a database and with each other.
+You have a new Strapi project and a new Heroku app ready to be configured to work with a database and with each other.

-### 6. Complete the Strapi project and Database set-up
+### 6. Heroku Database set-up

 Below you will find database options when working with Heroku.
 Please choose the correct database (e.g. PostgreSQL, MongoDB, etc.) and follow those instructions.